paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-134-miscellaneous-administrative-provisions.md

 **(b) Regulations.—** The Secretary of Defense shall prescribe regulations for the administration of this section.
 Such regulations shall ensure consistent application of the authority in subsection (a) across the military departments.

-**(c) Delegation.—** The Secretary of Defense may delegate the authority to make a determination under subsection (a) to the Director of Administration and Management of the Department.

-**(d) Transparency.—** Each determination of the Secretary, or the Secretary’s designee, under subsection (a) shall be made in writing and accompanied by a statement of the basis for the determination.
-All such determinations and statements of basis shall be available to the public, upon request, through the Office of the Director of Administration and Management.
+**(c) Transparency.—** Each determination of the Secretary under subsection (a) shall be made in writing and accompanied by a statement of the basis for the determination.
+All such determinations and statements of basis shall be available to the public, upon request.

 ### Statutory Notes

 #### References in Text
 The date of the enactment of this section, referred to in subsec. (a)(4), is the date of enactment of Pub.
 L. 112–81, which was approved Dec.
 31, 2011.

+#### Amendments
+2023—Subsecs. (c), (d).
+Pub.
+L. 118–31 redesignated subsec. (d) as (c), struck out “, or the Secretary’s designee,” after “Secretary” and “, through the Office of the Director of Administration and Management” after “request”, and struck out former subsec. (c).
+Prior to amendment, text of subsec. (c) read as follows: “The Secretary of Defense may delegate the authority to make a determination under subsection (a) to the Director of Administration and Management of the Department.”

 #### Effective Date
 Pub.
 L. 112–81, div.
 A, title X, § 1082(b), Dec.
 31, 2011, 125 Stat.
 1601, provided that: “[Section 2254a of title 10](./chapter-134-miscellaneous-administrative-provisions.md#section-2254a), United States Code, as added by subsection (a), shall apply to any information entered into any data file of the military flight operations quality assurance system before, on, or after the date of the enactment of this Act [Dec.
 31, 2011].”